QuakeWatch Server Manual

 <NoConnVersionMsg>

-to upgrade this program.
-Pressing the "Website" button will
+program.
+Pressing the "Website" button will display the

-display the distribution website - from there a full reinstallation may
+distribution website - from there a full reinstallation may be

 </NoConnVersionMsg>